RSE-Sheffield/git-github-zero-to-hero/content/04-collaborative_github_advanced/03-resolve-issues-in-branches.md

 {{< figure src="/images/ag-sub-file-create.png" >}}

-Next, **type in the path to the new file you want to create**, In Bob's case it's `pythoncalculator/subtract.py` and hit **Enter|Return**.
+Next, **type in the path to the new file you want to create**, in Bob's case it's `pythoncalculator/subtract.py`, and hit **Enter|Return**.

 {{< figure src="/images/ag-sub-file-fun-create.png" >}}

 This **creates the new file** and **opens it up for editing!**.

-Next, **paste the function code** provided in the issue instructions and save,
+Next, **paste the function code** provided in the issue instructions and save.

 {{% notice warning %}}

-**Please paste the code in exactly as it is in the issue instructions**, even you find something fishy with it 🧐
+**Please paste the code in exactly as it is in the issue instructions**, even if you find something fishy with it 🧐

 {{% /notice %}}